Bughouse Chess Game

 One of the challenges of teaching chess to a group of Scouts is that you will probably have different proficiency levels in the group.
 Some of them will already know how to play the game and others will not.

-We played this recently at a den meeting for ZM’s den.
+We played Bughouse Chess as a den when I was a Webelos Den Leader.
 When we play this at home, we play 3 vs 3 since there are six of us.
 You can also play this game with as few as four players or with more players.
 You just need one complete chess set for every two players.

 - Divide the players into two teams.
 Each team must have the same number of players.

 - Have opponents sit opposite each other at a table, with one team along one side and the other team on the other side.

 - Each player should be sitting exactly opposite his opponent and there should be one chess set between them.